nikoschalikias/STM32F103C6_CAN2/README.md

 ## Atolic IDE

 ----
-Atoliic IDE was free when this project was created
+Atoliic IDE was free when this project was
 <p align="center">
 <img
 src="img/01.PNG"